Can You Make Your Own Freeze Dryer Door Pad or Pillow?

 Can I Use My Freeze Dryer Without the Pad or Pillow?

-You can use the freeze dryer without an insulated pad or pillow, but it is recommended that you use one.
-Using the freeze dryer without the pad or pillow allows you to see your food as it freeze-dries.
+You can use the freeze dryer without an insulated pillow, but it is recommended that you use one.
+Using the freeze dryer without the pillow or pad allows you to see your food as it freeze-dries.
 This lets you figure out which chunks or pieces of food need special attention.
 Meanwhile, the Freeze dryer pillow will prevent you from seeing beyond the door.

-Is a Freeze Dryer Pad or Pillow Necessary?
+Is a Freeze Dryer Pillow or Pad Necessary?

-A freeze dryer door pad (or pillow) is not required, but it does increase the insulation of the unit leading to shorter freeze-drying times.
-The difference is small, though, so most users may not need a door pillow.
+A freeze-dryer door pad (or pillow) is not required, but it does increase the unit’s insulation, leading to shorter freeze-drying times.
+The difference is small, so most users may not need a door pillow.

 That being said, we have one and love it.
-I feel like all the shortcuts and bonuses we can get from the added insulation do add up over time.
-So while we’re talking pennies at a time, those pennies do add up to dollars pretty quickly if you use your unit frequently.
+All the shortcuts and bonuses from the added insulation add up over time.
+So while we’re talking pennies at a time, those pennies add up to dollars pretty quickly if you use your unit frequently.

 Resources

-Learning from your own experience is important, but learning from others is also smart.
+Learning from your own experience is essential, but learning from others is also intelligent.
 These are the sources used in this article and our research to be more informed as homesteaders.

 • “Do I Need a Door Pillow in My Harvestright Freeze Dryer?”
 YouTube, 6 June 2021, www.youtube.com/watch?v=-WTSf_UOB3w&t=106s.